10 years of Pallottine Missionaries in Nigeria

-To secure the future of the Pallottines in Nigeria a mini hostel (PALLOTTI LODGE); a small poultry, fish and pig farm were build as well a water factory for PALLOTTI TABLE WATER.
+To secure the future of the Pallottines in Nigeria a mini hostel (Pallotti Lodge – a small poultry, fish and pig farm) was built as well as a water factory for “Pallotti Table Water”.

 The HOLY TRINITY RETREAT- AND GUEST-HOUSE was planned and after five years it was blessed by His Lordship Most Rev. Dr. P. C. Ezeokafor in October 2015.
 Prof. Maurice Iwu donated the DIVINE MERCI GROTTO.
-Meanwhile Barester Sir Asiebgu donaded us land in UKE that will serve the community to expand and to devellop better.
+Meanwhile Barester Sir Asiebgu donated land in Uke to us that will serve the community to expand and to develop better.
 We are very greatful and honered by this generosity.

 Fr.
-Peter, as secretary for mission was able to initiate social projects for the communities in serveral towns: e.g. Material for nursery/primary schools; youth centres in Nanka, Mbaukwu and Nimo; Oilmills, two in Nanka and one in Mbaukwu; five Water tanks in Nanka, Agulu and Aguluzigbo; 10 bore-wholes with overhead tanks in Mbaukwu and one in Agulu; 7 houses for poor people and families in Mbaukwu and Agulu; he built a chapel in Nanka that was blessed by His Lordship Bishop Ezeokafor.
-Many poor people profited for health care, school fees, for business and food stuff.
+Peter, as secretary for mission was able to initiate social projects for the communities in serveral towns: e.g. material for nursery/primary schools; youth centres in Nanka, Mbaukwu and Nimo; Oilmills, two in Nanka and one in Mbaukwu; five water tanks in Nanka, Agulu and Aguluzigbo; 10 boreholes with overhead tanks in Mbaukwu and one in Agulu; 7 houses for poor people and families in Mbaukwu and Agulu; he built a chapel in Nanka that was blessed by His Lordship Bishop Ezeokafor.
+Many poor people profitted for health care, school fees, for business and food stuff.
 Ever year the youth was engaged in playing the TRADITIONEL PALLOTTI FOOTBALL CUP.
 Fr.
 Peter received many awards and three titles for his work among the people.

 „The Love of Christ Urges us on“ to continue our work. ((ph, 02.01.17))